Rahulgupta7777/nasa-space-project/README.md

 - Sends the prompt to your local server and returns a structured plan.
 - Supports `model` override in the request body, otherwise uses `OLLAMA_MODEL`.

+UI details
+- Uses UI library icons (`lucide-react`) across inputs and actions.
+- Displays the advisor response in a chat‑style bubble with an “Advisor” icon.
+- Submit button shows a send icon and a spinning loader during analysis.

 Example curl

 ```bash